Lytigas/azure-functions-keepassdav/README.md

 5 * 365 * 5 * 2 * 50 * 0.025 / 1000 / 1000 = $0.0228125
 ```

 The extra factor of two accounts for Keepass saving to a temporary file and then MOVE-ing it to the correct location.
-Since you can't version only one object in S3, you have to the cost of those versions.
+Since you can't version only one object in S3, you have to eat the cost of old versions of the temporary file.
+It's possible to special-case Keepass beheavior and manually remove those, but I haven't implemented that.

 The total cost of 5 years of API calls will be around: